SWS-Methodology/Standards/workflow.md

 Zip up the modules which contains only allowed files specified in the module standards.

-Then upload the module to the server through the web interface.
+Then upload the module to the server through the web interface and test whether module works.

+After the module has gone through a test run, a new pull request can be send.

-## Development Workflow
+## Quality Assurance

 All changes to funciton/module/packages should be tested on the QA server before migrating to the production server.